ETS-ReactNative4/SudokuMe/README.md

 * Navigate to the directory
 * Install modules:
     - `npm install`
 * Install Expo app on your phone.
-You can also use a simulator if you want.
+You can also use a simulator.

 Google Play:
 ```